Bjerringbro FH: History

-For the first time in club history on 1 April 2023, the club managed to win the Danish 1st Division for the first time and promote to the Damehåndboldligaen for the 2023-24 season, defeating Holstebro Håndbold by the score 33–27.
+For the first time in club history on 1 April 2023, the women's team managed to win the Danish 1st Division for the first time and promote to the Damehåndboldligaen for the 2023-24 season, defeating Holstebro Håndbold by the score 33–27.
+In the 2025-26 season the team were relegated after finishing last in the regular season.